josephjohnjj/cupy/README.md

 ```

 ### Reduction Kernel
 Reduction operation is a computation where we reduce the elements of an array into a single result.
-We can use it by defining four parts of the kernel code:
+In CuPy a reduction kernels can help with reduction operation.
+A reduction kernel un CuPy has four parts:

 1. Identity value: This value is used for the initial value of reduction.
 2. Mapping expression: It is used for the pre-processing of each element to be reduced.